Reviews You Can Rely On

 Our Verdict

-The La Sportiva TX4 takes home this season's Top Pick for Heavy Loads and Big Walls.
+The La Sportiva TX4 is our top choice for carrying heavy loads up big walls.
 This fully leather tank of a shoe had our testers crushing their way up talus fields.
-Before we knew it, we were making light work of low fifth and fourth class scrambles and standing comfortably in our aiders for hours.
-There are some folks out there who will buy a shoe for every foreseeable application, from easy climbing to a dedicated descent shoe, but for those in the market for the near-perfect quiver of one, the TX4 is the approach shoe you've been looking for.
+Before we knew it, we were making light work of fourth- and low fifth-class scrambles and standing comfortably in our aiders for hours.
+Some folks will buy a shoe for every foreseeable application – from easy climbing to a dedicated descent shoe.
+But for those in the market for the near-perfect quiver of one, the TX4 is the approach shoe you've been looking for.

 REASONS TO BUY